PHSSGG/PHSSGG/README.md

     since then I've been falling even more in love with technology and looking to expand my knowledge in the area
 </div>

-- 👌 I have a great admiration for medicine and my favorite series about it is Hospital Playlist
+- 👌 I have a great admiration for medicine and my favorite series about this topic is Hospital Playlist
 - 🎧 I like to listen to music while programming, it's even become muscle memory to put something to play before opening the IDE
 - ❤️ I love to create new things and my greatest joy is seeing something I've made working